KaranBKataria/Basic-EDA-and-Data-Visualisation-in-Python/README.md

 --The Bechdel Test:--

 In order for a movie to pass the Bechdel test, it must satisfy the following criteria:

       1) The movie has AT LEAST 2 NAMED female characters

       2) Those characters have AT LEAST 1 conversation that is NOT about a man

 --The Ko Test:--

 In order for a movie to pass the Ko test, it must satisfy the following criteria:

       1) There is a non-white, female-identifying person in the film

       2) This character speaks in AT LEAST 5 scenes

       3) This character speaks ENGLISH

 -- The Wraithe Test:--

 In order for a movie to pass the Waithe test, it must satisy the following criteria:

       1) There is a black woman in the movie

       2) This character is in a position of power

       3) This character is in a healthy relationship within the movie

+Each movie was ranked by the total score which was calculated as the sum of the score of passing/failing all three tests.
+A movie with a total score of 3 had the highest ranking in representing race and gender according to the discussed tests.
+Conversely, a movie with a total score of 0 has the lowest ranking in the representation of race and gender.